teresa-gao/urop-tessler-tenenbaum/experiments/README.md

 More options for backgrounds, agents, and speaker voices may be added arbitrarily, as only the first n are considered, n being the number of subtrials (total_trials_num on line 2).
 Additional speaker voice files should be included in the *audio* folder, named "xx\_recordings", where "xx" are representative initials of the speaker.

 If a left-pointing agent condition were desired, then the layout (in experiment.css) and a method analogous to agent_point_r() (line 34) may need to be adapted; run_trial() (line 284) should also take into account the direction of the agent.
-A left-pointing version of each agent image (e.g., "Frog_point_l.png") should also be added to *images*, probably by horizontally mirroring its right-pointing counterpart (e.g., "Frog_point_r.png").
+The \_point\_l versions of each agent must be cropped; alternatively, they can be rederived from the correctly cropped \_point\_r versions by reflecting horizontally.
 As this would also require manipulating the math in local-style.css as well as any part of experiment.js in which object locations are set, this is not recommended.

 ### Stimuli/exemplars/objects